The Ultimate Gitleaks Guide

 For enterprise-wide adoption, consider the following:

-• Centralized Configuration: Maintain a central repository for your gitleaks.toml file that all projects can inherit from.
+• Centralized Configuration: Maintain a central repository for your gitleaks.toml file that all projects can inherit from using [extend].

 • Custom Integrations: Use the JSON output format to integrate Gitleaks findings into your existing security dashboards or SIEM systems.